-The information on this webpage is extracted from the third synthesis report on TNAs.
-This document synthesized reports prepared by 31 developing country Parties that participated in the global TNA project undertaken between 2011-2013 (more information).
-The third synthesis report notes that almost all Parties prepared detailed reports covering the full TNA process as per the guidance provided by UNEP and in the TNA handbook.
-These documents often included separate reports for each deliverable of the TNA process, including: (i) TNA; (ii) barrier analysis and enabling framework; (iii) TAP; and (iv) project idea reports.
+The following information comes from the third synthesis report on TNAs.
+This document synthesizes the TNAs of 31 developing countries undertaken between 2011 and 2013.
+It notes that almost all countries prepared detailed reports covering the full TNA process.
+They often provided separate reports for: (i) TNA process; (ii) barrier analysis and enabling framework; (iii) TAP; and (iv) project idea.
+Find out more.

 |Deliverable I: TNA reports|

 In reporting on deliverable I, Parties firstly outlined the organization of their national TNA process and the involvement of stakeholders in this process.
 They then prioritized national sectors and technologies required to enhance national action on climate change.

 General informationThe third synthesis report on TNAs covered information contained in the TNA reports of 31 Parties that were submitted to UNEP Risoe Centre by 31 July 2013.
 The regional distribution of those Parties is as follows: (a) Africa: 10 Parties; (b) Asia-Pacific: 10 Parties; (c) Eastern Europe: 3 Parties; (d) Latin America and Caribbean: 8 Parties.
 Of these 31 Parties, 29 prepared TNA reports on mitigation and all of them prepared TNA reports on adaptation.

 Almost all of the Parties reported that the coordination of the TNA process was carried out by a national ministry.
 All 31 Parties mentioned involving stakeholders in the TNA process, particularly through workshops and expert consultations.